Johannes van der Corput

-He introduced the van der Corput lemma, a technique for creating an upper bound on the measure of a set drawn from harmonic analysis, and the van der Corput theorem on equidistribution modulo 1.
+Van der Corput introduced the Van der Corput lemma, a technique for creating an upper bound on the measure of a set drawn from harmonic analysis, and the Van der Corput theorem on equidistribution modulo 1.

 He became member of the Royal Netherlands Academy of Arts and Sciences in 1929, and foreign member in 1953.
 He was a Plenary Speaker of the ICM in 1936 in Oslo.